 As a reminder, do not use standard pant size for your waist measurement, instead, while standing, measure at the thickest point, passing through your belly button.
 Although a measuring tape is better, you can also use a standard 8 1/2” x 11” (21.6 cm x 27.9 cm) sheet of paper.

 The ADA also provides a free online assessment.
 The ADA test isn’t as accurate as the Australian test because it doesn’t display your actual odds.

 - 1 in 4 Americans with diabetes don’t know they have it.

 - An online assessment can tell you if you are at high risk.

 - For those diagnosed with diabetes, inexpensive treatment prevents the disease from stealing years of life.

 - It pays to get tested for type 2 diabetes.

-Please share this post on social media and help us spread the word.
-All it takes is one simple click on any link on this page.
+- One click helps us spread the word – Share this post on social media and spread the word.
+It only takes one click on any of the social media links on this page.